henryw374/time-literals/README.md

 TL;DR it is sufficiently ambiguous.

-This library reads/writes java.time objects.
-It would be feasible to use the same set of tags with a different time library, either on the jvm or other elsewhere.
+This library reads/writes objects from java.time, js-joda and Temporal.
+It would be feasible to use the same set of tags with different time libraries, either on the jvm or other elsewhere.
 If the namespace were 'jsr310' or 'java.time' that would be too implementaion specific.

 A set of literals for the ISO-8601 specification would